-It is not our intention to seek to criminalise people on the internet nor do we wish to make parents nervous about allowing their children to flourish with technology.
-However, based on experience we believe its vitally important to educate everyone about the safe and legal use of technology and in particular the internet.
+It is not our intention to seek to criminalise young people who are looking to develop their cyber skills and expertise however we believe it is vitally important to educate and raise awareness for everyone regarding the safe and legal use of technology and in particular the internet.

 Did you know?
-The average age of someone arrested for a cybercrime is just 17 years old and there will be a 1.8 million shortfall in cyber security professionals in 2022.
+The average age of someone arrested for a cyber crime is just 17 years old.

 It may sound far-fetched but research suggests individuals can be addicted to technology and to the internet.
-Such fascination or obsession could identify those already committing or those at risk of committing cyber dependant crime and in many situations unwittingly or unknowingly.
+Such behaviour may assist in identifying those individuals already committing, or those at risk of committing, cyber dependant crime.
+Often this can involve young people who are unwittingly or unknowingly committing cyber offences.

-Examples of indicators could be the use of the Dark Net and the Tor Browser, unexpected wealth and use of crypto currencies or use of and regular posts in Hacker Forums inlcuding the language used such as Black, Grey and White Hat Hackers.
-It is important to know that these indicators mean nothing without substance but if you are a worried parent or concerned individual then the Prevent network could help educate and steer a person away from criminality before any real damage is done.
+A typical indicator of cyber offending might be the use of the Dark Net and a Tor browser, unexpected wealth and the use of crypto currencies, or the development of online friendships via hacker forums.
+It is important to know that these indicators mean nothing without substance but if you are a worried parent, or concerned for an individual, then the Prevent network could help educate and signpost young people away from criminality prior to any reputational damage occurring.

-Below is more information about Cyber Dependant Crime, The Computer Misuse Act 1980 and various positive resources to learn the skills needed for a successful future in Cyber.
+We have included some more information below regarding cyber dependant crime, The Computer Misuse Act 1990 and some further resources to help learn the skills needed for a successful future in the cyber security industry.

 Cyber crime: Preventing young people from getting involved.

 There are more and more teenagers and young people getting involved in cyber crime.
 Many do it for fun without realising the consequences of their actions – but the penalties can be severe.